spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/add-nutanix-cloud-account.md

 ## Prerequisites

-- A Nutanix cloud that a system administrator has registered with Palette.
+- A Nutanix cloud registered with Palette.
+For more information, refer to [Register Nutanix Cloud](register-nutanix-cloud.md).

 - A PCG installed that connects the Nutanix cloud with Palette.
 For guidance, refer to [Install Private Cloud Gateway](install-pcg.md).